jawah/niquests/README.md

 from the experts who know it best, while seamlessly integrating with existing tools.

-You may also be interested in unlocking specific advantages by looking at our [GitHub sponsor tiers](https://github.com/sponsors/Ousret).
+You may also be interested in unlocking specific advantages _(like access to a private issue tracker)_ by looking at our [GitHub sponsor tiers](https://github.com/sponsors/Ousret).

 ---